 – AlanJames Burns, ‘Distinct’ exhibition curator

-Informed by universal design principles, the exhibition’s design, lighting, video and audio elements create a balanced ecosystem; artworks turn on and off in sequence, giving each piece its own space, time and voice.
+Informed by universal design principles, the exhibition’s design, lighting, video and audio elements created a balanced ecosystem; artworks turn on and off in sequence, giving each piece its own space, time and voice.
 This idea of the ecosystem informs a reflection on the challenges of both disability and the climate emergency, and poses questions around interdependence, unity vs. individuality, and the relationship between time and the body.
-Visitors will experience the exhibition in its entirety over approximately 25 minutes, with sitting and resting points provided.
+Visitors experienced the exhibition in its entirety over approximately 25 minutes, with sitting and resting points provided.